AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues.md

 **Create a Stream**

 There are _many_ stream combinations to create.
-In this example we'll ask a question and prepare .
+In this example we'll ask a yes or no question and prepare a few responses.

+EXAMPLE

 ## Reports {#reports}